Brazil registers 660 deaths in 24 hours by Covid and surpasses 590 thousand deaths - 18/09/2021 - Balance and Health

 Thus, 89.81% of the population over 18 years old has already received at least one dose (in this case, the 1st dose of any vaccine or a single dose immunizing agent) and 49.33% (also over 18 years old) received either the two doses received or the single dose from Janssen.

-Even those who completed the vaccination schedule with two doses must maintain basic care, such as wearing a mask and social distancing, experts say.
+Even those who completed the vaccination schedule with two doses must maintain basic care, such as wearing a mask and social distance, experts say.

 The initiative of the consortium of press vehicles took place in response to the attitudes of the Jair Bolsonaro government (no party), which threatened to withhold data, delayed bulletins about the disease and took information off the air, with the interruption of the dissemination of the totals of cases and deaths.
 In addition, the government released conflicting data.